Overview

 services offered by the broker-dealer and their quality of trading execution.
 However, the

-obtained from elsewhere for similar services.
-The Adviser does not receive fees or
+from elsewhere for similar services.
+The Adviser does not receive fees or commissions from

 In selecting brokers or dealers to execute transactions, the Adviser will seek to achieve the